429495429/DiscordBotJerryGame/README.md

 ## Functions

-  -Players can sign in every day to get some free gold and lures<br>
+-Sign: Players can sign in every day to get some free gold and lures<br>
-  -Players can get different types of fish from fishing<br>
+-Fish: Players can get different types of fish from fishing<br>
-  -Fish can be sold, kept and traded among players<br>
+-Fish Basket: Fish can be sold or kept<br>
-  -Players can upgrade their fishing tackle to enhance their fishing process<br>
+-Fish Rod: Players can upgrade their fishing tackle to enhance their fishing process<br>
-  -There will be a collection to show player’s achievements in fishing<br>
+-Self Info: There will be a info page for play to their own status and achievements in fishing<br>
 -More details will be shown on the command descriptions

 ## Install